Getting Started with Blazor WebAssembly Standalone App

-This article provides a step-by-step instructions for building Blazor ASP.NET Core Hosted WebAssembly application with Blazor Calendar components using Visual Studio.
+This article provides step-by-step instructions for building a Blazor WebAssembly App with the Blazor DataGrid component using Visual Studio, Visual Studio Code, and the .NET CLI.

 Prerequisites